sebastientourbier/docker-elk/README.md

      $ git checkout -t origin/tls
      ```

-     Note that during the exercise I cloned the original repository but it could have also clone directly this repo.
+     Note that during the exercise I cloned the original repository and moved to the tls branch, which have not been proagated to my fork.

 3. Build and run the ELK stack